roadsnail/Pi-ve/README.md

 * An 'Override Timer' function is available allowing the current state of CH or HW to be changed for the duration of a time slot (either off or on).

 * Boost functions allow for a 30 minute, 60 minute or 90 minute 'heat on' function for heating and/or water.
+  * Hot water boost will switch on the HW relay for the selected period.
+  * Heating boost will set the thermostat setting to current temperature plus 1 deg C for the selected period.